bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 With an array of 22 connectors per card -- 11 on both top and bottom -- I have 1100 electrical connections between the cards and backplane, enough for the 1024 hypercube connections, and enough left over for power, ground, and some sparse signalling.
 That's the _electrical_ connections sorted, but there's still a  slight mechanical issue.
 For interfacing and mating with the backplane, I'll be using Samtec's [GPSK guide post sockets](https://www.samtec.com/products/gpsk) and [GPPK guide posts](https://www.samtec.com/products/gppk).
 With that, I've effectively solved making the biggest backplane one person has ever produced.
 The rest is only a routing problem.

+### The Backplane -- Routing

+And oh what a routing problem it is!